ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 index-segment     = "[" index-selector "]"
 ~~~~

-Parentheses can be used with `boolean-expr` for grouping.
-So filter selection syntax in the original proposal `?(<expr>)` is naturally contained in the current lean syntax `?<expr>` as a special case.
+Parentheses MAY be used within `boolean-expr` for grouping.

 ~~~~ abnf
 paren-expr        = [logical-not-op S] "(" S boolean-expr S ")"